StackVista/stackstate-docs/configure/topology/event-handlers.md

 An event handler function script takes system and user defined parameters.
 System parameters are predefined parameters passed automatically to the script.
 The **view** system parameter is passed to every event handler function and provides details of the view the event handler is in.
 An **event** user parameter is also required, this is the event stream that will be used to trigger the event handler function.
 The properties that can be retrieved from the view and event parameters are described below, see [available properties](#available-properties)

+### Supported event types

+Three types of event can be chosen as being supported by an Event Handler Function:

+- **State change of entire view** - For functions that will react to a `ViewHealthStateChangedEvent`.
+These events are generated when the health state of the entire view changes.
+- **State change of an element** - For functions that will react to a `HealthStateChangedEvent`.
+These events are generated when an element's own health state changes.
+- **Propagated state change of an element** - For functions that will react to a `PropagatedHealthStateChangedEvent`.
+These events are generated when the propagated health state of an element changes.

+You can choose one or more event types.
+This list of **Supported Event Types** is used to filter which Event Handler Functions available when you [add an event handler to a view](/use/health-state-and-alerts/set-up-alerting.md#add-an-event-handler-to-a-view).

 ### Async on/off

 Event handler functions can be written as async (default) or synchronous.